The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

-Empaths regularly find themselves depleted because they give so much to other people, often without even realising it.
-They must learn the importance of giving to themselves first, then they can selectively give only to those who are authentically ready to grow on a personal and soul level.
+Empaths regularly find themselves depleted because they give so much to other people, often without realising it.
+They must learn the importance of giving to themselves first, then they can selectively give to those who are deserving of it (i.e. those who are authentically growing on a personal and soul level).

 At first this will seem selfish to the empath, but they will come to learn that we are each responsible for our own journey.